Things to consider before settling in Hua Hin

 If you wander around town you’ll see signs for rooms to rent.
 Most we saw were on Naretdarmi Road (ie the main tourist street).
 We can’t vouch for the quality but it is an option worth exploring for those that just show up in Hua Hin looking for cheap accommodation.

-Most people fly into Bangkok and either take the train or a private transfer (see below) to get to Hua Hin.
-We use CheapOair for all our flight bookings.
+Most people fly into Bangkok and either take the train or a private transfer to get to Hua Hin.
+We book all plane, train, bus and private transport using 12Go Asia.
+They’re the best booking site for transport in Asia.

 Many restaurants of all kinds in town, especially along Naretdarmi Road and at the night market.
 No specific recommendations, depends on your taste.